rebelsky/csc207b/_handouts/taking-notes.md

 try it (and then take notes on what you observe).
 Taking notes on readings also allows you to *develop questions* that you can ask in class.

-Because you are learning a new language, you might follow some of the strategies that people commonly use for studying languages.
-In particular, I suggest that you *take notes on flash cards*.
-I will provide you with a variety of colors of flash cards; you can decide how to use the colors.
-For example, you might have one color (probably white) for vocabulary, another for syntax, another for stylistic issues, and so on and so forth.
-One distinct advantage of flash cards is that you can also rearrange them quickly.
-That means that you can use your flash cards to quickly look up vocabulary, as well as to quiz yourself on that vocabulary.
-As I note in the [syllabus](../home/syllabus), I require you to submit a weekly list of ten flash cards which I will then do my best to share with the class.
+You'll be learning a new programming langauge in this course.
+As you may know, I recommend using flash cards to help you remember key aspects of the language.
+I will likely provide free blank flash cards at the back of the room.
+Although I require flash cards in some other classes, I will not require you to create flash cards for this course

 Final thoughts
 --------------